Northern Ireland is going to start a two-week circuit-breaker lockdown on Friday 27 November.

 It follows the use of a 17-day "firebreak" to try to stem Covid cases in Wales.

 What is a circuit-breaker?

-How far they drop would be uncertain and would depend on how severe the restrictions were, and how much we stick to them.
+How far Covid rates drop would depend on how severe the restrictions were, and how much we stick to them.

 What would a circuit-breaker achieve?

 Dr Adam Kucharski, a researcher at the London School of Hygiene and Tropical Medicine, said: "The overarching aim is you don't want intensive care units filling up again, but you also have increased options at lower levels of the virus."

 The government's test-and-trace programme is currently only reaching half of infected people's close contacts in some areas, the BBC has learned.

 Dr Kucharski said: "As cases and hospitalisations increase, there is less information on what the outbreak is doing, as test and trace can't pick it all up, you don't know where the outbreak is."

 How long does a circuit-breaker need to be?